THE IRISH ROVERS

 The Irish Rovers formed their own record company in 1993, which finally gave them full control over their music production.
 Since then, several of their albums have been recorded in both Canada and Ireland.
 Over the years, the band has survived management changes, record label changes, personnel changes and still over 46 years later, they're selling out concert halls internationally.
 Since '95, they've released ten more albums including Come Fill Up Your Glasses, Down by the Lagan Side, Still Rovin, Gracehill Fair and two double album Greatest Hits, Gems and 40 Years A-Rovin.
 Recently, their recording of Drunken Sailor reached a younger generation with over 5 million hits on various YouTube sites, which in turn has lead to the release of their latest album.

 The story of the Irish Rovers starts in 1963 in Canada, where the 16-year old George Millar and 23-year old Jim Ferguson, both new emigrants from Northern Ireland, met in Toronto at an Irish function.
 They sang together ‘til dawn.

 George’s cousin, Joe Millar, also then immigrated to Canada.
 Joe, who played button-key accordion, harmonica, and sang traditional ballads, was recruited as he stepped off the plane.

 While in Toronto, George and Will Millar's musician father Bob, became the band's representative and guided the young lads through several months of playing folk song festivals, Hootenany's, Irish soccer dances, coffee houses, and Toronto's Royal Alexandra Theatre.
 For a short time, George, Joe and Jimmy were joined by bass guitarist, Vic Marcus and banjo player, Doug Henderson.
-In '64 George, Jimmy and Joe headed west to Calgary, Alberta, to join forces with George’s brother, Will who was solo singing at Phil's Pancake House, and performing on a childrens' television show.
+In '64 George and Jimmy headed west to Calgary, Alberta, to join forces with George’s brother, Will who was solo singing at Phil's Pancake House, and performing on a childrens' television show.
 They called Joe back in Toronto to bring his family out to Calgary and join them.
 Photo from left, Will Millar, Jimmy Ferguson, George Millar, Wilcil McDowell, Joe Millar.